Mosesvalei/Portfolio-Landing-Page/README.md

 # Portfolio
 #### My Portfolio landing page, June 7, 2021.
 #### By **Moses Valei Mwanzia**
 ## This application tests my skills in HTML and CSS languages.
 These languages are basic for programming and highly desirable.
-The application is about my favorite band, Linkin Park.
+The application is about my portfolio landing page.
 The application also familiarized use of git and Github as a webhost.
 ## Setup/Installation Requirements
 * Visual Studio Code
 * Chrome browser